 New research survey data show that only a few parents choose to have their children vaccinated against sexually transmitted human papilloma virus (HPV) because of fears that the vaccination would encourage or support the sexual activity of young people.

-The findings, published in the November issue of the "Journal of Adolescent Health," can help to develop new measures to increase the rates of HPV vaccination.
+The findings, published in the November issue of the "Journal of Adolescent Health," can help to develop new measures to increase vaccination rates against HPV.

 Despite the ACIP's recommendation to include the vaccine in the regular vaccination series of children, the current use of the vaccine in the United States remains relatively low.
 In 2016, the latest year for which there are data on vaccination rates, only 50 percent of women having the right to participate, and 38 percent of men who have the right to participate, completed the vaccination.

-"We want to better understand why parents choose not to vaccinate their children against HPV, since this information is crucial to the development of improved public health campaigns", - said study author Anne Rosich, assistant professor of epidemiology in the Department of School of Public Health.
+"We want to better understand why parents choose not to vaccinate their children against HPV, since this information is crucial to the development of improved public health campaigns", - said study author Anne Rosich, associate professor of the department of epidemiology at the School of Public Health them.
 Johns Hopkins Bloomberg.
 She holds a joint appointment in oncology in a comprehensive Cancer Center at Johns Hopkins Sidney Kimmel.

 NIS-Teen collects information from a nationally representative sample of parents on the use of vaccines for children, with vaccination rates checked with the information received from each child's doctor.